NKU’s Academic Advising Philosophy

 *Students who are 21 years of age or older are exempt from the Pathfinders Program.
 Please visit the website for specific details.

-Undeclared students, all University Studies students, and those students who are interested in but not admitted to a program in various colleges must meet formally with an academic advisor in Norse Advising each semester.
-During advising appointments, NA advisors provide academic advising that is focused on students’ individual needs.
-Specifically, NA advisors assist students in the following ways:
+Undecided students, all Pathfinder students, and those students who are interested in but not admitted to a program in various colleges must meet formally with an academic advisor in Norse Advising each semester.
+During advising appointments, Norse Advising advisors provide academic support that is focused on students’ individual needs.
+Specifically, Norse Advising advisors assist students in the following ways:

 - Discuss students’ academic progress.

-- Teach students how to access information related to pre-college curriculum, general education, and major or minor course requirements.
+- Teach students how to access information related to general education, and major or minor course requirements.

 - Clarify university policies and procedures and help students navigate the higher education system.